Starting 1 July 2018, Vilnius is introducing a city tax. The tax rate is EUR 1 person/night.

 The tax applies to all guests using accommodation services.

 The purpose of the decision effective as of 1 July 2018 is to boost the competitiveness of Vilnius, develop international marketing in the area of tourism, attract larger flows of tourists to the city of Vilnius, and increase the volumes of export services.
 The objectives pursued are expected to contribute to the improvement of quality of life in Vilnius city.
 The tax will be charged upon the guests of the city who are provided accommodation services and who use the public tourism and recreation infrastructure of the Vilnius city.

-No tourist tax is charged upon:
+No city tax is charged upon:

 *The exemption is valid until 1 January 2019.

-The tourist tax shall be paid regularly on a monthly basis to an account specified by the Administration of the City of Vilnius, by completing a data return.
+The city tax shall be paid regularly on a monthly basis to an account specified by the Administration of the City of Vilnius, by completing a data return.
 The tax return may be filed and the tax transferred online only.

 Yes, the tax will be charged upon all natural persons staying in accommodation entities operating in the territory of the City of Vilnius.

 Is the tax charged by hotels and other entities providing accommodation services?

 The tax is charged by the City of Vilnius, rather than companies or persons providing accommodation services.